ejamesc/elijames.org/about.markdown

 #About Me
 <img src='http://farm5.staticflickr.com/4143/4862571035_e28fa263c3_z.jpg'/>

-I am a writer, programmer, and occasional designer.
-I've done a couple of things I'm happy about.
+I'm a writer, programmer, and occasional designer.
+I've done a few of things I'm happy about.

 I started [Novelr](http://www.novelr.com) in 2006, a blog on digital publishing.
 In its 6 year run, Novelr has been quoted by Business Insider, The Guardian, Daring Fireball and TechMeme.